heye-muqeet/scope-inspect-calendar/README.md

 - 🔄 **Independent from Business Hours**: Display settings are separate from interaction rules
 - 📊 **Better UX**: Reduce visual clutter by hiding irrelevant time slots
 - ⚡ **Performance**: Fewer DOM nodes when showing fewer hours

+### ⏱️ Slot Duration

+Control the granularity of time slots in day and week views with the `slotDuration` prop:

+- **30 minutes**: More detailed scheduling with half-hour intervals (e.g., 12:00, 12:30, 1:00, 1:30)
+- **60 minutes**: Standard hourly intervals (e.g., 12:00, 1:00, 2:00)

+The calendar automatically adjusts grid lines, time labels, and cell click behavior based on the selected slot duration.

 ---